Modeling Agencies vs. Modeling Schools and Programs

 - casting calls for the “next child star” may be real, but the ads are often a way to get parents to enroll their kids in expensive acting classes

-So, whether you run into a talent scout on the street, see an ad for a modeling agency online, or hear about a modeling school or program, here are ways to know you’re dealing with a scam:
+So, whether you run into a talent scout on the street, see an ad for a modeling agency online, get a message about modeling on social media, or hear about a modeling school or program, here are ways to know you’re dealing with a scam:

-- The agency wants you to pay them.
-Real modeling agencies won’t ask you to pay for a test shoot, for your photographs, or to “secure your spot” for a modelling job.
+- Scammers tell you to pay them.
+Real modeling agencies won’t ask you to pay for a test shoot, for your photographs, or to “secure your spot” for a modeling job.
 They’ll find jobs for you and pay you after the client pays them.
 The contract you sign with the agency should tell you what percentage the agency gets of any money you make on assignments.

-- They promise big salaries.
+- Scammers promise big salaries.
 Just like modeling assignments, what models can earn is also extremely irregular.
 If an agency or program makes these guarantees, walk away.
+That's a scam.

-- They say you have to use a specific photographer.
+- Scammers say you have to use a specific photographer.
 While some agencies do have photographers they regularly work with, they shouldn’t make using their photographers a condition of your getting assignments.

-- They rush you to sign a contract.
-You need time to check out a company before you give them any money or personal information.
+- Scammers rush you to sign a contract.
+Take time to check out a company before you give them any money or personal information.
 If an offer is good today, it should be good tomorrow.

-- They brag about their success…but no one’s heard of them.
-Unless the agency is just starting out, they should be able to show that they’ve had success in getting work for models.
-If an agency brags about its track record, tell them to prove it.
+- Scammers brag about their success…but no one’s heard of them.
+Unless the agency is new, they should be able to show they’ve gotten work for models.
 Ask for a list of clients, models, and actors who have worked with the agency.
 And if the agency doesn’t have a website, that’s suspicious.
-Even if they do, any promises or “guarantees” they make about modelling jobs and earnings, or any asks that you pay money upfront, still make it a scam.
+Even if they do, any guarantees they make about modeling jobs or requests to pay up front still make it a scam.